The Best Vietnamese Restaurants in Montreal

 Le Red Tiger

 The tiger is one of the national animals of Vietnam and the red is to honor the flag of the country.
 The cuisine at Red Tiger reflects the food that the owners’ parents and grandparents cooked for them.
 Our favourites at their place include the mini Vietnamese pork and shrimp pancakes and the beef carpaccio.
 They also serve delicious chicken wings, spring rolls and braised pork ribs that are definitely worth trying.
-The Red Tiger is on our list of the best tasty and affordable restaurants in the city!
+Red Tiger is on our list of the best tasty and affordable restaurants in the city!

 1201 Boulevard de Maisonneuve Est